methylcloud/learn-gcp/README.md

 ![Learn GCP banner](docs/images/learn-gcp-banner.png)

-GCP in a bash shell is an educational repository to share studying resources to learn Google Cloud Platform (GCP).
+GCP in a bash shell is an educational repository to share study resources to learn [Google Cloud Platform (GCP)][1].

 ## Goal
-It started as a personal project to store notes while preparing the Professional Cloud Architect certification.
+It started as a personal project to store notes while preparing the [Professional Cloud Architect][2] certification.
 I found valuable the ability to revisit previous notes to help understand intricate concepts and have labs artifacts (lab procedures, code samples) handy.
 I hope this project could help others to study and pass their GCP certification exams.

 ## Project Status
  - **Professional Cloud Architect (PCA)**
-   Unedited notes available in pca/
+   Unedited notes available in [docs/cert-pca/][3]
  - **Associate Cloud Engineer (ACE)**
    In Progress